Guikingone/SchedulerBundle/doc/worker.md

 - `getRunners`: Return the injected runners.

-- `getOptions`: Return the current options of the worker (in the case of a forked one, the forked ones).
+- `getConfiguration`: Return the current configuration of the worker (in the case of a forked one, the forked one).

 ## Concepts